RedIron78/vscode-ai-dev-team/COMPLETE-GUIDE.md

 1. Open a terminal and navigate to the project directory
 2. Run `./start_all.sh` (Linux/macOS) or `start_all.bat` (Windows)
 3. Wait for all services to start successfully

+The start script will:
+- Read settings from `config.yml`
+- Check if Docker is running (if memory integration is enabled)
+- Start Weaviate (if memory integration is enabled)
+- Start the LLM server with your configured model
+- Start the VS Code backend agent

 ### Accessing Commands